librz/how-to-bash/commands/tar.md

 in case of tar bomb where a tar file directly contains a lot of file, u can:

 1. inspect by using `tar -tf`
-2. create a temp folder first, then put the extracted files in it
+2. create a temp folder first, then put the extracted files in it: `mkdir container | tar -xf --directory container`